Bob Laughlin, Luthier

 by Alex Rose

-Edited version of an article that first ran in Walhachin Press.
+Edited version of an article that first appeared in Walhachin Press

 When luthier Bob Laughlin heard a giant maple tree on Anvil Island had come down in a Pacific storm, he went to see for himself.